 In 2021 Alexander received the Grachtenfestival Prize and the Elisabeth Everts Prize.

 Alexander is active as a soloist and as a chamber music performer.
 He has played with several orchestras in the Netherlands and abroad.
-As a chamber musician, he performed with Janine Jansen, András Schiff, Menahem Pressler and Liza Ferschtman.
+As a chamber musician, he performed with Janine Jansen, András Schiff, Menahem Pressler and Nobuko Imai.

-He has also been an invited performer at the International Chamber Music Festival in Utrecht, the Grachten Festival in Amsterdam, the Festival Bad Ragaz in Switzerland, the Cello Biënnale, Rolandseck Festival, CelloFest Finland and took part in the Verbier Festival Academy.
+He has also been an invited performer at the International Chamber Music Festival in Utrecht, Festspiele Mecklenburg-Vorpommern, the Grachtenfestival in Amsterdam, Festival Bad Ragaz in Switzerland, the Cello Biënnale, Rolandseck Festival, CelloFest Finland and took part in the Verbier Festival Academy.

 Alexander plays a violoncello by Alessandro D’Espine, Turin 1832, formerly played by Paul Tortelier – a generous loan by a member of the Stretton Society.